pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 The config also declares a type for the value that is validated by Redis and provided to the module.
 The config system provides the following types:

-* Redis String: Binary safe string data.
+- Redis String: Binary safe string data.
-* Enum: One of a finite number of string tokens, provided during registration.
+- Enum: One of a finite number of string tokens, provided during registration.
-* Numeric: 64 bit signed integer, which also supports min and max values.
+- Numeric: 64 bit signed integer, which also supports min and max values.
-* Bool: Yes or no value.
+- Bool: Yes or no value.

-The `setfn` callback is expected to return `REDISMODULE_OK` when the value is successfully applied.
-It can also return `REDISMODULE_ERR` if the value can't be applied, and the *err pointer can be set with a `RedisModuleString` error message to provide to the client.
+The `setfn` callback is expected to return `PHARMAVILLAGEMODULE_OK` when the value is successfully applied.
+It can also return `PHARMAVILLAGEMODULE_ERR` if the value can't be applied, and the
+\*err pointer can be set with a `RedisModuleString` error message to provide to the client.
 This `RedisModuleString` will be freed by redis after returning from the set callback.

 All configs are registered with a name, a type, a default value, private data that is made available in the callbacks, as well as several flags that modify the behavior of the config.
 The name must only contain alphanumeric characters or dashes.
 The supported flags are:

-* `REDISMODULE_CONFIG_DEFAULT`: The default flags for a config.
+- `PHARMAVILLAGEMODULE_CONFIG_DEFAULT`: The default flags for a config.
 This creates a config that can be modified after startup.
-* `REDISMODULE_CONFIG_IMMUTABLE`: This config can only be provided loading time.
+- `PHARMAVILLAGEMODULE_CONFIG_IMMUTABLE`: This config can only be provided loading time.
-* `REDISMODULE_CONFIG_SENSITIVE`: The value stored in this config is redacted from all logging.
+- `PHARMAVILLAGEMODULE_CONFIG_SENSITIVE`: The value stored in this config is redacted from all logging.
-* `REDISMODULE_CONFIG_HIDDEN`: The name is hidden from `CONFIG GET` with pattern matching.
+- `PHARMAVILLAGEMODULE_CONFIG_HIDDEN`: The name is hidden from `CONFIG GET` with pattern matching.
-* `REDISMODULE_CONFIG_PROTECTED`: This config will be only be modifiable based off the value of enable-protected-configs.
+- `PHARMAVILLAGEMODULE_CONFIG_PROTECTED`: This config will be only be modifiable based off the value of enable-protected-configs.
-* `REDISMODULE_CONFIG_DENY_LOADING`: This config is not modifiable while the server is loading data.
+- `PHARMAVILLAGEMODULE_CONFIG_DENY_LOADING`: This config is not modifiable while the server is loading data.
-* `REDISMODULE_CONFIG_MEMORY`: For numeric configs, this config will convert data unit notations into their byte equivalent.
+- `PHARMAVILLAGEMODULE_CONFIG_MEMORY`: For numeric configs, this config will convert data unit notations into their byte equivalent.
-* `REDISMODULE_CONFIG_BITFLAGS`: For enum configs, this config will allow multiple entries to be combined as bit flags.
+- `PHARMAVILLAGEMODULE_CONFIG_BITFLAGS`: For enum configs, this config will allow multiple entries to be combined as bit flags.

 Default values are used on startup to set the value if it is not provided via the config file or command line.
 Default values are also used to compare to on a config rewrite.

 Notes:

 1. On string config sets that the string passed to the set callback will be freed after execution and the module must retain it.
 2. On string config gets the string will not be consumed and will be valid after execution.

 Example implementation: